etalab-ia/knowledge-base/_sources/lab_ia/deploy_project.md

 ```

-Basically, I'm telling nginx to get everything that arrives at `yourserver.com/profiler/some-id-12132`, with the `rewrite` command we keep only that which inmediatly follows `/profiler` (i.e., `/some-id-12132`) and finally send it to our service running in `localhost:8080` (localhost means the server itself.
-At the end, the query will be such as if we had sent `http://localhost:8080/some-id-12132` (of course, seen from within the server itself).
+Basically, I'm telling nginx to get everything that arrives at `yourserver.com/profiler/some-id-12132`, with the `rewrite` command we keep only that which inmediatly follows `/profiler` (i.e., `/some-id-12132`) and finally send it to our service running in `localhost:8080` (`localhost` means here the server itself).
+At the end, the query will be such as if we had sent `http://localhost:8080/some-id-12132` (again, seen from within the server itself).

 Note that nginx knows that we are using `yourserver.com` as domain name because we are passing telling it that with another config another config file (`/etc/nginx/sites-available/datascience.sites`) that looks like this: